pftf/RPi4/Readme.md

 # Notes

-The firmware provided in the zip archive is the `RELEASE` version but you can also find some `DEBUG` builds of the firmware in the
+The firmware provided in the zip archive is the `RELEASE` version but you can also find a `DEBUG` build of the firmware in the
 [AppVeyor artifacts](https://ci.appveyor.com/project/pbatard/RPi4/build/artifacts).

-The RELEASE firmware from the archive uses PL011 for serial (`-D PL011_ENABLE=1`), which means that it uses mini UART for Bluetooth (hence the `minuartbt` overlay in `config.txt`).
-It also enforces ACPI and comes with a 3 GB RAM limitation (`-D ACPI_BASIC_MODE_ENABLE=1`) to ensure Linux boot.

-The default baudrate for serial I/O is 115200 and the console device to use under Linux is `/dev/ttyAMA0`.
+The provided firmwares should be able to auto-detect the UART being used (PL011 or mini UART) according to whether `config.txt` contains the relevant overlay or not.
+The default baudrate for serial I/O is `115200` and the console device to use under Linux is either `/dev/ttyAMA0` when using PL011 or `/dev/ttyS0` when using miniUART.

+At the moment, the published firmwares enforce ACPI and come with a 3 GB RAM limitation (`-D ACPI_BASIC_MODE_ENABLE=1`) to ensure Linux boot.

 # License